 For my mother, summer could never last long enough.
 Each summer she made a grim pronouncement that summer was half over once the 4th of July came and went.
 I argued with her to no avail.
 She actually experienced dread as the too short summer season in New England moved inevitably forward.
+She would be the first to see a colored leaf on a tree as a certain reminder of inevitability of fall, just around the corner.
 She really should have lived in California.

 The Sights, Scents and Sounds